Hybrid Events Simplified: A Step-by-Step Guide

 Finally, the big event arrives, and you want it to run as smoothly and successfully as possible.
 In order to make this happen, make sure you:

-• Create a FAQ page for before and during the event to reduce stress levels.
+- Create an FAQ page for before and during the event to reduce stress levels.

-• Think about promoting pre-bidding, possibly a week before the event, in the case of a silent auction.
-This will eliminate an influx of bids, will give people more time to search for the items they are interested in and can maximize profitability, as more time can equal more bids which means more money.
+- Think about promoting pre-bidding, possibly a week before the event, in the case of a silent auction.
+This will eliminate an influx of bids, will give people more time to search for the items they are interested in, and can maximize profitability, as more time can result in more bids and more money raised.

-• Make the timeline and format of your hybrid event clear to your participants, both in person and virtual.
+- Make the timeline and format of your hybrid event clear to both in-person and virtual participants.
 It is vital that they understand what is happening at what time and how, in order to run a successful and enjoyable fundraiser.

-• Keep your supporters, in person and online, engaged through gamification.
-Using fundraising thermometers and leaderboards and throwing in great prizes for top fundraisers will really help motivate your participants to succeed.
+- Keep your supporters, in person and online, engaged through gamification.
+Using fundraising thermometers and leaderboards, along with offering great prizes for top fundraisers, will motivate your participants to succeed.

 STEP 7: Be Sure to Have a Contingency Plan

 Back-up plans are essential for any fundraising event, especially in our uncertain times.
-Make sure you have plan b’s, c’s, and d’s just in case you need them!
+Be sure to have a contingency plan in place, just in case you need it.
 Here are a few things to consider:

-• Virtual fundraisers are a handy solution for ongoing safety concerns related to in-person events.
-This is great for hybrid events as a big part of your fundraiser will be online.
-Be prepared to go completely virtual in the eventuality of having to cancel your in-person component and also have a backup plan for any online issues that may occur.
+- Virtual fundraisers are a handy solution for ongoing safety concerns related to in-person events.
+This is great for hybrid events, as a big part of your fundraiser will be online.
+Be prepared to transition to a virtual format in the event of having to cancel your in-person component, and also have a backup plan in place for any online issues that may arise.

 STEP 8: Complete Your Hybrid Fundraiser